 Q: What is the law of other states on the ownership of joint bank accounts?

 A: The law varies from state to state.
 In 1989, the National Conference of Commissioners on Uniform State Laws proposed that uniform legislation called the Multiple-Person Accounts Act be adopted in all states.
 Among other things, the provisions of this Act encourage banks and credit unions to offer pay-on-death accounts and agency accounts as alternatives to joint accounts by protecting the financial institution if it pays in accordance with the terms of the bank account contract.
-This Act has not been adopted in Ohio, but as of November 2013, it had been enacted in Florida, Alabama, Nebraska, Massachusetts, Montana, Arizona, the District of Columbia and the U.S. Virgin Islands, according to the National Conference of Commissioners on Uniform State Laws.
-A number of other states have adopted similar provisions as part of their probate codes, so distribution after death in accordance with the actual terms of a joint bank account in most circumstances is now the law in more than half of the states, according to the National Conference of Commissioners.
+This Act has not been adopted in Ohio, but as of August 2017, it had been enacted in Florida, Alabama, Nebraska, Massachusetts, Montana, Arizona, the District of Columbia and the U.S. Virgin Islands, according to the National Conference of Commissioners on Uniform State Laws.
+A number of other states have adopted similar provisions as part of their probate codes, so distribution after death in accordance with the actual terms of a joint bank account in most circumstances is now the law in more than half of the states, according to the National Conference of Commissioners on Uniform State Laws.